-This material is issued by DFA Australia Limited (AFS Licence No. 238093, ABN 46 065 937 671).
+AUSTRALIA: This material is issued by DFA Australia Limited (AFS License No. 238093, ABN 46 065 937 671).
 This material is provided for information only.
 No account has been taken of the objectives, financial situation or needs of any particular person.
 Accordingly, to the extent this material constitutes general financial product advice, investors should, before acting on the advice, consider the appropriateness of the advice, having regard to the investor's objectives, financial situation and needs.
+Investors should also consider the Product Disclosure Statement (PDS) and the target market determination (TMD) that has been made for each financial product either issued or distributed by DFA Australia Limited prior to acquiring or continuing to hold any investment.
+Go to dimensional.com/funds to access a copy of the PDS or the relevant TMD.
 Any opinions expressed in this material reflect our judgement at the date of publication and are subject to change.